Memorizing numbers.

 Because it says that value and value+30 are equal.

-Operators with similar functionality are available for other calculations.
+Operators with similar functionality are also available for other calculations.

-The operator that increases the value of a variable by one is the ++ operator and is called increment.
+The operator to increment a variable's value by one is the ++ operator, which is called an increment.

-The following program is an example of using increment and decrement.
+The following program demonstrates examples using increment and decrement.

 #include <stdio.h>